 Biscuits, Breads, Pancakes, Waffles, and more.
 Baked or fried, if it rises, it's here.View Group

-Again we have Biscuits, Pancakes, Waffles, Eggs, and more.
+Here we have Eggs, Biscuits, Pancakes, Waffles, and more.
 If it's good in the morning, it's here.View Group

 "Let them eat cake".
 From simple to complex, big and small, the cakes are here.View Group